At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 Only Shopify requires a monthly fee for an ecommerce plan.
 This includes a basic retail POS app that can be upgraded for £69 + VAT monthly.

-Revolut also requires an account subscription, which includes Revolut POS on a Business plan.
+Revolut also requires a Business account subscription, which includes Revolut POS.
 Square and SumUp have their own advanced EPOS at various price points.

 PayPal’s and Square’s fixed rate is only marginally higher than SumUp’s.
 You can get a similarly low rate with Shopify, but only with a pricey online store plan.